LeoHChen/HarmonyVultrNode/README.md

 ```
 ./nodes.sh login-mainnet
 ```
-Follow [these](https://nodes.harmony.one/foundational-node-playbook/setting-up-your-node/vultr-setup#step-3-launching-your-node) steps to start the node.
+Follow <a href="https://nodes.harmony.one/foundational-node-playbook/setting-up-your-node/vultr-setup#step-3-launching-your-node" target="_blank">these</a> steps to start the node.

 tl;dr type this:
 ```
 tmux new-session -s node
 sudo ./node.sh
-Enter your passphrase and selected in the previous steps.
+Enter your passphrase which you choose in the previous steps.
 First hit "Ctrl+b", then hit "d"
 ```